Tonnara di Palmi, the pearl of Calabria

 It is bordered to the south by a series of islets.
 The most notable is the celebrated Scoglio dell’Ulivo, symbol of the entire coastline.
 To the north it is bordered by a small port where local fishermen sell their freshly caught fish.

-The ancient Tonnara di Palmi overlooks a stretch of the lower Tyrrhenian Sea famous for its seabed.
-Sand or tiny pebbles: it is the tides that decide what consistency the beach takes.
+The ancient Tonnara di Palmi overlooks a stretch of the lower Tyrrhenian Sea famous for its seabed of sand or tiny pebbles: it is the tides that decide what consistency the beach takes.
 With views of the Aeolian and Sicily, the stretch of beach is almost 2 kilometres long.
 Its striking pale colour is due to the mixture of gravel and sand.

 The purple sea that bewitched Plato